huggingface/community-events/huggan/README.md

     <img src="https://github.com/NVlabs/metfaces-dataset/blob/master/img/metfaces-teaser.png" alt="drawing" width="700"/>
 </p>

+Currently, this dataset is hosted in a folder in Google Drive.

 To begin with, you should check that you are correctly logged in and that you have `git-lfs` installed so that your dataset can be uploaded.

 Run: